Ceezay/Durandal/README.md

 ## Getting Started

-1. Download the latest `DURANDAL.exe` from the [Releases](https://github.com/Ceezay/Durandal/releases) page
+1. Download the latest `DURANDAL.rar` from the [Releases](https://github.com/Ceezay/Durandal/releases) page
-2. Run it — no installation required
+2. Extract somewhere safe and run Durandal — no installation required
 3. On first launch it will set itself up automatically
+4. Desktop shortcut will be automatically generated upon first boot.

 That's it.
 No Python, no FFmpeg, no manual setup.
 Everything is handled on first run.